Laughs, Masks, and a 'Sense of Community.' Most People Came in Peace to the Area 51 Raid. Here's What Actually Happened

 “Everything went super smoothly,” Carswell says.
 “People had water, they had access to toilets.
 Everything people needed, they had access to.”

-Danny Philippou, a YouTuber from Australia who attended Alienstock, was one of the hundreds who tried to mildly, jokingly “storm-but-not-really-actually-storm” the gates of Area 51 — but it was nothing the Air Force would be afraid of.
+Danny Philippou, a 26-year-old YouTuber from Australia who attended Alienstock, was one of the hundreds who tried to mildly, jokingly “storm-but-not-really-actually-storm” the gates of Area 51 — but it was nothing the Air Force would be afraid of.
 “We were expecting a bigger, crazier event,” he tells TIME.

 Photographer Josh Edelson shared a video on Twitter of Philippou and friends doing the “Naruto run,” as Roberts’ original Facebook event had called for.